evilspud/Python/SDE_task/sdetask/readme.md

 Critique:
     Due to the list comprehension approach in create_mortgages_data_json.py, performance would suffer if the database tables were very large.
+    Testing works but can probably be better achieved with unittest or similar.

 Further Development:
     I'm sure there's a way of more simply creating a nested json file from